How to be More Active – Tips for Adding More Movement to Your Day

 Even if you have a regular exercise routine, it’s likely that you could benefit from adding more movement into your day.
 Our bodies are designed to move and move frequently – not just for set exercise sessions.
-If you learn how to be more active – meaning lower intensity movement more frequently – you will see some great overall health benefits.
+If you learn how to be more active – meaning lower intensity movement more frequently – you will see some great overall positive shifts.

 How do you define active?